Generic Name: Vorapaxar (vor a PAX ar)

 If OVERDOSE is suspected:

-- If your symptoms do not improve or if they become worse, check with your doctor.
+- If your symptoms or health problems do not get better or if they become worse, call your doctor.

 More about vorapaxar

 Other brands: Zontivity